This post is also available in: German

 Positive: special taquile tours, great service, living rooms for each dorm and private, breakfast

 Downsides: Internet is quite slow but good enough for basic stuff

 Have you ever been to Puno?
 Anything to add to the Puno Travel Guide?
 Tell us more!

 If you have any tips or hints feel free to join the conversation – post a comment below and share your experience!

 Moreover you can share this article with your friends on Twitter, Facebook or Google Plus by using the related buttons on the left.

-My accommodation in Puno was supported by Hostelbookers.com – together with Traveldudes they help me to show you South America on my #HolaGringo trip.
+My accommodation in Puno was supported by Hostelbookers.com – they helped me to show you South America on my #HolaGringo trip.

 All the content I provide from my travels is completely my own – this goes for opinions and views as well as for recommendations.